 - With a mostly work-conserving I/O scheduler, short I/O influences total throughput very little or not at all, if there is a lot of extra I/O in progress.

 More precisely, these benchmarks are part of the S benchmark suite, and can be repeated with the following commands:

-In what follows we call reader/writer a program (we used either dd or fio) that just reads/writes a large file.
-In addition we say that a reader/writer is sequential or random depending on whether it reads/writes the file sequentially or at random positions.
-For brevity we report only our results with synthetic and heavy workloads.
-In particular, we show application start-up times in rather extreme conditions, i.e, with very heavy background workloads.
-We consider lighter workloads only with the last three, slower devices.
+In what follows, we call reader/writer a program (fio in the S suite) that just reads/writes a large file.
+In addition, we say that a reader/writer is sequential or random depending on whether it reads/writes the file sequentially or at random positions.
+For brevity, we report only our results with synthetic, heavy workloads.
+The goal is to show application start-up times in rather extreme conditions, i.e, with very heavy background workloads.

-The high start-up times with the other schedulers in the presence of sequential readers is a consequence also of the fact that, to maximize throughput, the device prefetches requests, and, among internally-queued requests, privileges sequential ones.
-BFQ prevents the device from prefetching requests when that would hurt responsiveness.
-This behavior is paid with the above 0.05 loss of throughput with sequential readers.
+The other schedulers cause a much higher start-up time, in spite of the high speed of the device.
+This happens also because the drive prefetches I/O requests, and, among internally-queued requests, privileges sequential ones.
+Problems get worse with writes.
+In contrast, BFQ prevents the drive from prefetching requests when that would hurt latency.
 Results with both smaller and larger applications can be found in this extra result page.

 Finally, the next figure shows our video-playing results.

 Results are good with all schedulers.
 However, the figure does not show the fact that the player takes a lot of time to start up with all schedulers but BFQ.